 Oat Milk Hot Chocolate

-- 1 tsp sugar I used brown sugar
+- 1 teaspoon sugar I used brown sugar

-- 1 tsp agave syrup or another sweetener
+- 1 teaspoon agave syrup or another sweetener

-- 200 ml oat milk plus extra 2 tsp of oat milk for the paste
+- 200 ml (1 cup) oat milk plus extra 2 tsp of oat milk for the paste

 - Pour 200ml (1 cup) of oat milk over your paste.
 Mix well using a fork or a spoon.